cgarcia2097/8-Pack/Ver 1.1/instructions/README.md

 Please take care in following the order of assembly, switch steps at your own risk.

 This guide assumes the use of Novelkeys-style BOX switches, which necessitates LEDs being inserted before the keyswitch.
-If using a traditional-style Cherry switch, the keyswitch and LED can be inseted and soldered at the same time.
+If using a traditional-style Cherry switch, the keyswitch and LED can be inserted and soldered at the same time.

 Happy building, minna.